charlesjardine/DataEncryptionSwiftOSX/README.md

 We are not responsable for any loss of infomation or damage caused by this program.
 Use at your own risk.<br/>
 I am not able to recover passwords and infomation that have been saved to the encrypted file.<br/>

+## Libs used
+1. RNCryptor https://github.com/RNCryptor/RNCryptor for more info

+## XCODE 9.3 using Swift 4.1